 Weigh out the flour into a separate bowl.
-Add ¾ of the amount of flour to the other ingredients.
+Add 4 cups of flour to the other ingredients.
 Add salt and food colouring and knead.

-Add in remaining flour, a tablespoon at a time, until the dough just cleans the side of the bowl.
+Add in remaining flour, ¼ cup at a time, until the dough just cleans the side of the bowl.
 You may not need to use all the flour.
 If the dough is still sticky, remove it to a floured surface and knead by hand for a few minutes.

 Place the dough into a greased bowl, cover with plastic wrap, and place in a warm environment until it doubles in size, about 1 hour.